Table of contents

 We may use your Personal Information for the following commercial or business purposes:

 - Providing, customizing, monitoring and improving the Services, which includes:

 - Meeting or fulfilling the reason you provided the information to us.

-- Providing support and assistance for the Services.
+- Providing support and assistance.

-- Testing, research, internal analytics, and product development.
+- Testing, research, internal analytics.

 - Analyzing trends, publishing market research, and for other marketing, research, or statistical purposes, provided, in each case, such use is limited to anonymized and aggregated that and is not personally identifiable as to you, unless otherwise required by applicable laws or regulations.

 - Personalizing website content and communications based on your preferences.